Stock market today: Asian shares are mostly higher in thin post-Christ...

 Markets were closed Thursday in Hong Kong, Australia, New Zealand and Indonesia.

-U.S. markets were closed on Wednesday and will reopen Thursday, when an update on U.S. unemployment benefits is due.
+U.S. markets will reopen Thursday, when an update on U.S. unemployment benefits is due.

-Gains in Big Tech stocks contributed to a “Santa rally” for Tuesday’s shortened holiday session.
+Gains in Big Tech stocks have contributed to a “Santa rally” for Wall Street.
 The S&P 500 gained 1.1%, while the Dow Jones Industrial Average rose 0.9%.
 The Nasdaq composite climbed 1.3%.

-Tuesday’s U.S. market rally was in line with what's historically been a very cheerful season.
+The year's end historically has been a very cheerful season for the U.S. markets.
 The last five trading days of each year, plus the first two in the new year, have brought an average gain of 1.3% since 1950.

 So far this month, the U.S. stock market has lost some of its gains since President-elect Donald Trump’s win on Election Day, which raised hopes for faster economic growth and more lax regulations that would boost corporate profits.
 Worries have risen that Trump’s preference for tariffs and other policies could lead to higher inflation, a bigger U.S. government debt and difficulties for global trade.